 There are times when a mother cat will act roughly toward her kittens.
 This isn’t done out of malice but to teach them some respect and discipline.

 The best time to remove a kitten from its mother is around 12-14 weeks of age.
-Any sooner and it can develop weird behavioral problems like attacking you whenever your cat hears you crying.
+Any sooner and it can develop unwanted behavioral problems like attacking you whenever your cat hears you crying.

 These cats also tend to be more aggressive towards humans and other pets.

-I got a feeling them my cat was abandoned as a kitten as he did display similar problems of a kitten that was weaned too early.
 I got him at 6 months of age and from what I understand from the shelter, he was returned twice for aggression.

 Food Aggression